A Guide to Getting Older and Changing Health Care Providers (HCP's)

 Ask yourself the following questions to see how close you are to managing your own health care.

 How well do I manage my own health care?

-Super.
+If you checked 11-15 sentences: Super!
 You are already taking on adult responsibilities.
-You are ready to transition your health care and should talk to your health care providers about a transition plan.
+You are ready to transition your health care and should talk to your HCP’s about a transition plan.

-You are on your way!
+If you checked 6-10 sentences: You are on your way!
 You are actively taking on many responsibilities in your health care.
 Pick a few more responsibilities from the checklist to do before your next appointment.
-Also, start talking about transitions with your health care providers.
+Also, start talking about transitions with your HCP’s.

-Now is a good time to start taking on more responsibility of your health care.
-Pick one new responsibility form the checklist and practice it at your next appointment.
+If you checked 5 or less sentences: Now is a good time to start taking on more responsibility for your health care.
+Pick one new responsibility from the checklist and practice it at your next appointment.
 If you need help, ask a friend, parent, nurse, social worker, or health care provider.

 You need a primary health care provider so that your health can be checked regularly.
 This helps to catch any problem early so that it doesn't become worse...